AhirtonLopes/timeline/README.md

 Abstract:

-> Gave the talk "What's new in AI and Chatbots?" about tendencies and technologies being used in the latest chatbot best cases as well as I show some tips on how to develop chatbots aiming for good user experience.
+> Gave the talk "What's new in AI and Chatbots?" about tendencies and technologies being used in the latest chatbot best cases as well as I showed some tips on how to develop chatbots aiming for good user experience.
 >
 >